 Classification of Commercial Banks:

-- Private Sector Banks: These are the banks which are owned and controlled by the private individuals.
+- Private Sector Banks: These are the banks which are owned and controlled by private individuals.
 So their main aim is to earn profit like any other businessman does.
-These include ICICI Bank, HDFC Bank, Axis Bank, Yes Bank, etc.
+These include ICICI Bank, HDFC Bank, Axis Bank, Yes Bank, etc. Nedungadi bank was the first private sector bank in India formed in the year 1899 by Rao Bahadur.

 Primary Functions of Commercial Banks:

-- Deposits from public in savings account, current account, fixed deposits, recurring deposits, deposits from NRIs.
+- Accepting Deposits from the public in savings account, current account, fixed deposits, recurring deposits, deposits from NRIs.

 - Lending money to the public for their various purposes like personal loans, housing loans, vehicular loans, etc.